IN THIS ARTICLE

 5. Use real-world quotes

-Quotes are really powerful tools, too, particularly in anonymous case studies where other details must be disguised.
-If the client is nervous about giving niche secrets away, prompt quotes that speak to the power of the relationship you have built instead.
-A quote about the quality of your customer service and the extra mile you go to deliver - are the critical, human details that will really sell your business to other humans.
+A quote about the quality of your customer service and the extra mile you go to deliver is the critical, human detail that will really sell your business to other humans.

 6. Use anonymity to reveal greater insight